hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 this phase, the additional salt value raises the cost of the attack only if the salt value changes during the online phase of the attack.
-In other words, an additional, constant salt value does not change cost of the attack.
+In other words, an additional, constant salt value does not change the cost of the attack.

 Changing a zone's salt value requires the construction of a complete new NSEC3 chain.
 This is true both when resigning the entire zone at